 The best braincare habits

-We’ve taken each pillar of braincare, and listed a few good habits to get into.
+We’ve taken each braincare behaviour, and listed a few good ways to get started.
 That said, there are all sorts of things you can do to look after your brain, and you shouldn’t feel limited by what we’ve listed below.
 Neither should you feel overwhelmed—you don’t need to start doing all thirty by next week.
 Even just trying one of these can make a difference.

 So take a look, and see what speaks to you.